-In this category, the short or full-length feature films tell the stories that are important to up-and-coming filmmakers from all around the world.
+In this section, the short or full-length feature films tell the stories that are important to up-and-coming filmmakers from all around the world.
 The films draw their inspiration from current trends in filmmaking being either poignantly funny or epic in scope.
-In this section the prizes for Best Feature Film and Best Short Film Fiction are awarded.
+In this section the prizes for Best Feature Film and Best Short Film are awarded.

 In this section you can find films that feature a single snapshot in time, films presenting personal portraits, or films revealing a shocking investigation.
 Both the short and full-length films explore current issues and touching twists of fate in their larger contexts.
 In this section the prizes for Best Documentary Feature and Best Documentary Short are awarded.

 This section shows films that give you insight into other worlds, reviving the classic genres such as Sci-Fi, western, horror, thriller and fantasy.
 There is no limit to your creativity.
 Reach outside the limits of genre convention and breathe fresh air into them by thinking differently.
 Sehsüchte offers rich genre cinema for hungry popcorn-lovers.

 From stop motion via animated cartoon through to CGI: Sehsüchte dedicates this section to the most inspiring animated works.
 In this section the prize for Best Animation Film is awarded.

 With its section Focus Production, Sehsüchte is one of the only festivals that throws a glance behind the scenes and into the production offices.
 What we worship here is not only what is ultimately to be seen on the screen, but also the oftentimes long and exhausting process that led to the result.
 At Focus Production, filmmakers can score points with innovative financing methods, fair working conditions, convincing gender equality concepts, sustainable use of resources and much more, which is often forgotten elsewhere.
 In this way, students from German-speaking universities can be awarded for Best Production.